JdeGuise/computer_architecture/computer_architecture/python_assembler_implementation/README.txt

 Code was built on OS X and with Python 2.7.
 All of the .asm files are meant to be in the same level of directory as the python code.

-To run, navigate to the inside of degui1jr_Assembler
+To run, navigate to the inside of python_assembler_implementation

 Assembler can be executed as standard in a Terminal format: “python Assembler.py Pong.asm” -> generates a Pong.hack in same directory level.